Frequently Asked Questions

 How many checks does OrynIQ run?

-OrynIQ includes 450+ automated checks — 432 scan-level checks plus 39 AI-powered investigation playbooks.
+OrynIQ includes 475+ automated scan checks plus 30 compound analyzers and 53 AI-powered investigation playbooks.
 Scan checks run automatically on every scan.
 Playbooks are triggered during AI investigation sessions to perform deeper, multi-step analysis of specific problem areas.

 How long does a full scan take?